Revealed: How the Vivo Nex's crazy pop-up camera actually works

-Phone manufacturers are going to incredible lengths to maximize the size of their screen -- and the Vivo Nex is the new poster child with its motorized pop-up selfie camera.
+Phone manufacturers are going to incredible lengths to maximize the size of their screens -- and the Vivo Nex is the new poster child with its motorized pop-up selfie camera.

 We just unboxed this phone, but MyFixGuide has actually already torn it apart, revealing for the first time how that mechanism actually works.
 If you love gadgets, it's a sight to behold: